-ECE 201 - The Exceptional Child and Learner
+ECE 201 - The Exceptional Child and Learner 3 credits (PREREQUISITE: NONE)

 This course focuses on working with exceptional students, including children who are gifted and talented and those who require special education.
 Students will learn methods for identifying, planning for and working effectively with such children in a regular classroom.
 Students will become familiar with various materials and how to adapt materials so that they are effective with working with the exceptional learner.
-Formerly listed as EDU 121 and ECE 201.
 Not open to students who have completed EDU 121 or ECE 201.
 This course requires an observation in an early childhood environment in order to complete assignments.
 (Su)